 According to the website, Historians is all about giving you “a unique Colorado experience,” which apparently means they have a ton of locally-brewed beers and a menu with a lot of locally-sourced ingredients.
 The patio up top has great mountain views and big tables for larger groups, and the Happy Hour includes half-off bottles of wine on Wednesdays.
 If you can’t make it after work, late-night drinks or big group brunches are also a good move here.

 The Ale House has been the unofficial drinking hub in LoHi for quite some time, and for good reason.
 The patio up top provides nice, far away cityscape views, and the patio downstairs provides nice, close-by sidewalk people views.
 You should experience both.

 This patio still holds a special place in our hearts, despite all the nearby highrise developments progressively killing its amazing downtown view.
 What can we say, Linger has a way of dealing with loss, and it comes in the form of great food and drink.

 If you have a large group, round them up at Finn’s.
 It’s basically one big covered patio filled with food trucks (you’ll find BBQ, Filipino, Jamaican, steamed buns, and ice cream).
 And just off the main patio, there’s a cajun-themed cocktail bar where the group can kill time playing card games with a ridiculous amount of whiskey.

 When you can’t get into Sushi Den, head to Izakaya Den next door and don’t feel like you’re settling.
 They get their fish from the same place, and Izakaya Den is basically just Sushi Den on casual Friday.
-The interior is a huge, two-story machine, but the patio (has a glass roof) up top is way calmer.
+The interior is a huge, two-story machine, but the patio (with a glass roof) up top is way calmer.